imjoy-team/imjoy-rpc/README.md

  The basic idea of using a custom codec is to use the `encoder` to represent your custom data type into array/dictionary of primitive types (string, number etc.) such that they can be send via the transport layer of imjoy-rpc.
 Then use the `decoder` to reconstruct the object remotely based on the representation.

+For the `name`, it will be assigned as `_rtype` for the data representation, therefore please be aware that you should not use a name that already used internally (see the table above), unless you want to overried the default encoding.
+Also note that you cannot overried the encoding of primitive types and functions.

 The `encoder` function take an object as input and you need to return the represented object/dictionary.
 Note that, you can only use primitive types plus array/list and object/dict in the represented object.
+By default, if your returned object does not contain a key `_rtype`, the codec `name` will be used as `_rtype`.
+You can also assign a different `_rtype` name, that allows the conversion between different types.

 In the `decoder` function, you need to convert the represented object into the decoded object.